psgabriel/terraform_beanstalk_container_node_test/README.md

 - Terraform Plan - Prepare detailed AWS information about Beanstalk
 - AWS Resource buil - Beanstalk Contruction
 - AWS Destroy - Beanstalk delete, if necessary
-- Post Actions - Slack notification.
-Successed or failed jobs
+- Post Actions - Slack notification for Successed or Failed jobs

 ## 4) Beanstalk Up
 - The Beanstalk Environment URL will be sent to Slack channel.